College of Optometry Header

 - Accredited residency in Ocular Disease (or Veterans Administration Hospital based residency) or at least 2 years of relevant experience in private practice or optometric education

-- At least yearly, one student presentation (lecture, seminar or laboratory demonstration), continuing education course or publication in an ocular disease related area
+- At least yearly, one presentation (lecture, seminar or laboratory demonstration) in an ocular disease related area or continuing education program

 To be initially credentialed in the Eye Health Management Service, demonstration of proficiency in the management of specialty cases will be required.
-Proficiency can be demonstrated by written case reports.
-Current Eye Health Management Service faculty will not be required to submit case reports as previous experience has already been established.
+Proficiency can be demonstrated by written case reports, publication or presentation of ocualr disease related research, private practice experience or by endorsement of the Chief of Eye Health Management Service.

 For privileging, the Center for Eye Care uses a combination of the category and procedure approaches.
 All Center faculty are required to have state license with license and TPA certification.
 With these credentials, Center faculty have a Category I level of privilege.
 Privileges in this category allow the faculty member to independently examine, diagnose, treat and manage uncomplicated ocular conditions, diseases and injuries.
 Level I privileges include: